marsolla/Open-C37.118/README.md

 IEEE C37.118-2011 Synchrophasor Protocol Implementation

-The OpenC37.118 -2011 library was developed as a way of providing a means of communication Synchrophasor implementing the Protocol as per IEEE C37.118 -2011 .
+The OpenC37.118-2011 library was developed as a way of providing a means of communication Synchrophasor implementing the Protocol as per IEEE C37.118-2011.

-Fully developed in C + + , allows you to simply communicating via TCP / IP using the frames described the normative standard .
+Fully developed in C++, allows you to simply communicating via TCP/IP using the frames described the normative standard.

-Any application developed and supported by this language may make use of the features implemented .
+Any application developed and supported by this language may make use of the features implemented.

-Through the methods available , it is possible to encapsulate fasorais data , analog and digital measurements , or even information related to product functionality.
+Through the methods available, it is possible to encapsulate phasors data, analog and digital measurements, or even information related to product functionality.

 The library is divided into six classes:

 1 main class responsible for encapsulating common to all types of frame data.

-1 class mapping the structure of PMU ( PMU Station) , serving as a reference for storing characteristic data of the equipment.
+1 class mapping the structure of PMU (PMU Station) , serving as a reference for storing characteristic data of the equipment.

-The other 4 classes describe the 4 types of frames described in the protocol , they are:
+The other 4 classes describe the 4 types of frames described in the protocol, they are:

  ConfigFrame( 1 and 2 / / Setup 3 - To Do )
  HeaderFrame( )
  DataFrame( )
  CommandFrame( ) ;

-The entire operation of the equipment is made using the CommandFrame( ) , which contains the command to be executed by the machine.
+The entire operation of the equipment is made using the CommandFrame( ), which contains the command to be executed by the machine.
 (Ex.
-Send Data ON / OFF Send Data ) .
+Send Data ON / Send Data OFF).

 All communication between devices starts with a configuration request command which reports through the FrameConfig( ) the current mode setting / available equipment.